Aldridge railway station

-Aldridge railway station is a disused station on the Midland Railway in England.
-It was opened in 1879 and closed in 1965, although the track through the station is still in use for freight.
+Aldridge railway station is a former station on the Midland Railway in England.
+It was opened in 1879, closed in 1965 and subsequently demolished, although the track through the station site is still in use for freight.

 History

 Opened by the Midland Railway in 1879, Aldridge railway station became part of the London, Midland and Scottish Railway during the Grouping of 1923.
 The line then passed on to the London Midland Region of British Railways on nationalisation in 1948.
 The station was closed by the British Railways Board in 1965 as part of the Beeching cuts and subsequently demolished.